Camgamez/OOP-Project/README.md

 The names of the students currently working on the project are:
  - Deiver Bernal.
- - Alejandro Guacaneme.
  - Camilo Gamez.
+ - Diego Avendaño.
+ - Juan Otavo.

 ---